Please also see:

 Students may borrow Federal Direct Stafford Loans to help pay for their cost of higher education at Linfield.
 Linfield participates in the William D. Ford Federal Direct Loan Program.
 Loans from this program are referred to as Federal Stafford Loans, Federal Direct Loans, or Direct Stafford Loans.
 Regardless of what name is used, they are the same federal loan program.
 Within the Federal Direct Stafford Loan Program there are Subsidized and Unsubsidized types of loans.
 Both types of loans are low-interest loans for eligible students originated by Linfield with funds from the federal government to help cover the cost of higher education.
+A loan is money that requires repayment with interest.
 A FAFSA is required annually to determine student’s eligibility.
 In addition, students are required to complete a Master Promissory Note (MPN), Entrance and Exit Counseling as part of their loan borrowing responsibilities.
-Students must be attending at least half time in order to be eligible.
+Students must be attending at least half time (6 credits) in order to be eligible.

 Federal Direct Stafford Loans must be repaid.
 The loan may be cancelled only if the borrower is totally and permanently disabled or dies.
 Payments normally begin after the six month grace period has expired, which begins after graduation, falling below half time status or leaving school.
 Repayment is typically calculated based on a 10-year repayment plan, the Standard plan.
 There are several repayment plans students may choose from when preparing to enter into repayment.
 Students may apply for deferments or forbearance if their Federal Direct Stafford Loan is in good standing and they qualify through the Direct Loan Servicer.